Amit-Ranjan22/UpdatedPortfolio-Amitabh_Ranjan/README.md

 WHEN : a background image is linked to "div class="background-image" in
        style.css.

-*(3) When the employer load the portfolio, he is presented with a developer's recent photo and something written about him/her.*
+*(3) When the employer load the portfolio, he/she is presented with a developer's recent photo and something written about him/her.*
 ------
 It's considered done<br>
 ------